i-winxd/mouse-drawer/README.md

 - `finish_scale`: directly multiplies `img_scale`... kind of.
 It is faster to set `finish_scale` to 2 and `img_scale` to `(250, 250)` then set `finish_scale` to 1 and `img_scale` to `(500, 500)` - actually, it doesn't really speed it up by 4x.

 ![Image print location](ImgSizeGuide.jpg)]

+There is a sample image (`nya.png`) that is made by me if you want to test this program.

 ## Declare your variables above.
 You should do it before running the program.
 Keep in mind that when we talk about coordinates, for coordinates `(x, y)`, `x` is always positive to the right and `y` is always positive **downwards** - this may be different than what you have learned in math class.